By Sam Goldner

 There are many ways to express love and affection for someone else.
 More often than not, however, it's the tiny gestures that mean the most.
 That's the premise put forth by the Durham, U.K., DIY band Martha on their scrappy 2017 single, "The Winter Fuel Allowance Ineligibility Blues."

-In the middle of her two night stand at The Moore Theatre here in Seattle, St. Vincent stopped by the KEXP studios to share songs from her latest LP, Masseduction.
-Revisit her interview with DJ Cheryl Waters, where she talks about her recent film work, designing guitars, and her time hiding out i...
+St. Vincent stopped by the KEXP studios to share songs from her latest LP, Masseduction.
+Revisit her interview with DJ Cheryl Waters, where she talks about her recent film work, designing guitars, and her time hiding out in a bathroom here in Seattle.